 Always consult your attorney before proceeding in any creative venture linked to your deal so as to avoid legal entanglements that can cost you.
 It also pays to have an experienced entertainment lawyer review your recording agreement with you so that you are fully informed about its terms and conditions and about your own rights.

 Founding member of West Longenbaugh and Zickerman PLLC a law firm in Tucson, Arizona.
 Born and raised in New York, he moved to Tucson in January 1971.
 He graduated from the State University of New York at Stony Brook after spending two prior years at Saint Lawrence University on a football scholarship.
-He attended the University of Arizona College of Law and graduated 1974.
+He attended the University of Arizona College of Law and graduated in 1974.
 Gib is a member of the American Association of Justice, the Arizona Association of Justice and previously served as a trustee.